Elehuris Montero Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in MLB.
+- The Cubs pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

 - The Cubs have a 4.09 team ERA that ranks 14th among all MLB pitching staffs.

-- The Cubs are sending Wicks (3-0) out to make his fourth start of the season.
-He is 3-0 with a 2.16 ERA and 13 strikeouts in 16 2/3 innings pitched.
+- Assad (3-3) takes the mound for the Cubs in his ninth start of the season.
+He has a 2.83 ERA in 92 1/3 innings pitched, with 67 strikeouts.

-- In his most recent time out on Wednesday, the left-hander threw 6 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering nine hits.
+- The right-hander's last appearance was on Thursday against the Arizona Diamondbacks, when he tossed 5 1/3 innings, surrendering three earned runs while giving up seven hits.

-- The 24-year-old has a 2.16 ERA and 7 strikeouts per nine innings across three games this season, while giving up a batting average of .258 to opposing hitters.
+- In 26 games this season, the 26-year-old has a 2.83 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.